martinjaros/nanotalk2/README.md

 An unique ID is assigned to each key.
 You may create a list of aliases for IDs you know.
 For example

-    Eq2dQfYkQU17HY7A5N4k0TFJBuU= Name of this node
-    L+XtSrI1bBehyOppis7FCvvnw9U= Another name
+    Eq2dQfYkQU17HY7A5N4k0TFJBuU= John Doe

 In order to use the client it must be bootstrapped to a live node specified either by hostname or address.
-To make the client work behind NAT you need to either enable "full-cone" if the router supports it or setup UDP port forwarding.
+To make the client work behind NAT or VPN you need to setup UDP port forwarding (5004 by default).

+To get more debugging output try setting `G_MESSAGES_DEBUG=RTP` or `GST_DEBUG=*:WARNING` in your environment.

+PulseAudio supports acoustic echo cancellation with `PULSE_PROP="filter.want=echo-cancel"`.